-- 1. Install a GSM modem on the controller (please refer to corresponding installation instruction). - 2.
-Enter Full Engineer programming from the keypad and configure the modem (primary or backup) to answer an incoming call. - On the keypad, scroll to the following menu: FULL ENGINEER > COMMUNICATION > MODEMS, and select the settings listed:
+- 1. Install a GSM modem on the controller (see the corresponding installation instructions). - 2.
+Enter Full Engineer programming from the keypad and configure the modem (primary or backup) to answer an incoming call. - 3.
+On the keypad, scroll to the following menu: FULL ENGINEER > COMMUNICATION > MODEMS, and select the settings listed: